repairman29/BEAST-MODE/docs/FTUE.md

-# BEAST MODE - First Time User Experience (FTUE)
+# BEAST MODE - Complete Guide (100 Steps)
-## 100-Point Complete Workflow Guide for Vibe Coders
+## For When You're Ready to Go Deep 🚀

+> ⚡ **Just getting started?** Check out our [3 Easy Steps Guide](./3_EASY_STEPS.md) first - it's all you need to begin!

 **Welcome to the BEAST MODE VIBE! 🎸**

-This guide will take you from zero to BEAST MODE hero in 100 steps.
+This comprehensive guide will take you from zero to BEAST MODE expert in 100 steps.
 You're not just learning a tool - you're joining a community of vibe coders who build with style, ship with confidence, and have fun while doing it.

+**This is the deep dive.** Take it at your own pace.
+Skip around.
+Come back when you're ready.

 **Don't worry - you've got this! 🚀**